 Subjects are encouraged to refrain from consuming grapefruits or grapefruit juice throughout the study.
 Subjects must not ingest xanthine (ie, caffeine)-containing foods and beverages for at least 6 hours prior to each study visit and for the duration of each study visit.
+Examples of e.
+If systemic anticholinergics are used for treatment of overactive bladder and the treatment has been constant for at least 1 month, they are allowed.

-Examples of such products include coffee, tea, chocolate, and cola.
+such products include coffee, tea, chocolate, and cola.
 Decaffeinated beverages are acceptable.